 4. Ride the Subway: Head down the sidewalk steps, buy a MetroCard, and swipe your way into NYC’s vast system of tunnels that’ll take you most any place you want to go in the 5 boroughs.
 This is the way to travel for an ultimate New York experience.

 5. Ride the Elevators to the Top of the Empire State Building: An iconic experience in arguably New York City’s most iconic sight!
 No matter how many photos you’ve seen, the sweeping views from the observatory platform will not disappoint.
-To save money on the Empire State Building and many of NYC’s other famous landmarks, get a New York City Pass.

 6. Ice Skate at Wollman Rink: Located in Central Park, this popular winter rink is for tourists and locals alike.
 Enjoy the city views from within (a hopefully snow-covered!)
 Central Park.
 Don’t worry if you forgot your skates.
 You can rent them there!